-Create a Workplace That Works for You
+Create a Workplace That Works for You With Hygge

 Office environments can be dull.
-The same beige paint, carpeting, and company promotional items can make it feel stuffy, impersonal, and boring.
+The same beige paint, carpeting, and promotional items can make it feel stuffy, impersonal, and boring.
 As many of us know, such décor can seriously lessen our ability to feel comfortable at work.

 Recently, I started researching the hygge movement and how to incorporate it into my daily routines.
 Yet being hygge-like at home wasn’t enough.
 Most of my waking hours are spent in a beige office and, despite having windows, it feels relatively like every other office in my building.
 So I decided the first hygge space I would create would be the one that I lived in the most.